Vosjedev/music-board/scripting.md

 ```shell
 python3 sound-board.py --dir path/to/sample/dir --file path/to/script-file.txt
 ```
-*I recommend still following the instructions, as I will be explaining from the environment we set up there.
+*I recommend still following the instructions if you want to do the exercises, as I will be explaining them from the environment we set up there.
 You can skip the theory, as you already know how to use shell languages.*

 **For everyone again**
 ### play